jiangyilism/arm-toolchain/arm-software/embedded/docs/llvmlibc.md

 ## Limitations of LLVM libc in Arm Toolchain for Embedded

-At present, this toolchain does not build any C++ libraries to go with LLVM libc.
+At present, this toolchain builds C++ libraries limited to what is supported with LLVM libc, for example, iostream is not available.

 At the time of writing this (2024-07), LLVM libc is a work in progress.
 It is incomplete: not all standard C library functionality